Pylons/pyramid_blogr/docs/intro.rst

 The tutorial is really simple but should be enough of a head start to writing applications using Pyramid Web Framework.
-By the end of it you should have a basic understanding of templating, working with databases, using url routes to launch our business logic(views) and authentication, example of form library usage and pagination of our blog entries.
+By the end of it you should have a basic understanding of templating, working with databases, using URL routes to launch our business logic(views) and authentication, example of form library usage and pagination of our blog entries.